Osprey Mutant 38L Review: 1 Year of Testing

 My Experience with the Mutant & Requirements for a Pack

 The Osprey Mutant 38 has been my daily driver backpack for the last year.
 I have the updated 2024 version recycled NanoFly® and robic fabrics.
-I’ve used it as a carry-all for Yosemite and Tahoe climbing trips, and one of my climbing partners and I unexpectedly ended up using it as a (surprise) follower bag on a 5-pitch sport route on Emigrant Wall near Kirkwood.
+It’s been my go-to ice climbing backpack, and I’ve used it as a carry-all for Yosemite and Tahoe climbing trips.
+I climbed Cathedral Peak in Tuolumne with this pack (did not take it off in the chimney), before I decided to switch to a smaller alpine backpack.

 My original requirements were simple: a 35-50L bag with a comfortable hip belt, ice tool attachments, and a removable top flap/brain.
-I bought the pack with a 20% REI member coupon with the intention to use it when the ice season started but it ended up becoming my summer time crag, do-it-all bag.
-A caveat to this review is I’ve not yet gotten the chance to use it in true winter alpine environments.
-I’ll update this review once I get more winter use out of it.
+I bought the pack with a 20% REI member coupon with the intention to use it when the ice season started but it ended up becoming my summer time crag, do-it-all bag too.

 Features and Haul Capacity